 C17(ii) |

-B1 nonimmigrant domestic servant of a U.S. citizen |
+B1 non-immigrant domestic servant of a U.S. citizen |

 C17(iii) |

-B1 nonimmigrant employed by foreign airline |
+B1 non-immigrant employed by a foreign airline |

 C18 |